teyden/experimental-biology-2015/2015-03-01-template-teyden.md

 However, with rapid growth in increasing research data, there's a need to resolve limitations in the  human ability to read, curate, and make meaningful connections out of large data sets.

-***In the wet-lab, machine automation of mundane laboratory tasks have recently allowed scientists to spend more time doing actual analysis on scientific concepts.***
+***In the wet-lab, machine automation of mundane laboratory tasks have allowed scientists to spend more time doing actual analysis on scientific concepts, a better use of their time.***

 **PROPOSED SOLUTION**:
 >> * Automate curation process through AI system to extract knowledge from scientific text and discover patterns